HUKang-2000/LassoCMAQ/README.md

 # LassoCMAQ
-LassoCMAQ is a computationally efficient reduced-form CMAQ model, developed using the least absolute shrinkage and selection operator (LASSO) together with an adaptive logit transformation of the response variable.
+- LassoCMAQ is a computationally efficient reduced-form CMAQ model, developed using the least absolute shrinkage and selection operator (LASSO) together with an adaptive logit transformation of the response variable.
+- It estimates ozone and PM₂.₅ concentrations from regional emission-control scenarios in about 30 seconds per scenario.
+The model computes concentrations for every grid cell at every hour, enabling rapid what-if exploration without running CMAQ.

 ## Dependencies
 LassoCMAQ uses the following software and R packages: